mley/cv/index.md

 Software-Development-Lead

+- Designing and implementing a a software-architecture for corporate fitness
+- Implementing and deploying a mobile app on PlayStore and AppStore
-- Designing, implementing, deploying and operating a mobile app and backend for corporate fitness
+- Designing, implementing and operating a Spring Boot backend

 `06/2017 - 05/2022`
 __[smarter-ecommerce GmbH](https://www.smarter-ecommerce.com)__, Linz, Austria